Kapral67/FamilyDirectory/.misc/Draft_Proposal.md

 - Permission system granting certain users authority over other users (e.g. parents can change info of their minor children)
 - Interface for administrators to create new members and family tree links
 - logic to automatically generate [vCard](https://en.wikipedia.org/wiki/VCard) and pdf files containing nicely formatted/importable contacts for each member in the directory
+  - ==The pdf files are the main objective, since these can be formatted such that nuclear families within the directory are grouped==
+  - ==Also, we can order the pdf by generations==

 - Automated system to deliver family directory updates (email and/or push notification)
 - Backend databases and frontend interface are connected through RESTful API (accomplished via [AWS ApiGateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/))